craftcms/cms/docs/plugins/field-types.md

 Whenever someone creates a new [field](../fields.md) in Craft, they must specify what type of field it is.
 The system comes with a handful of field types baked in, and we’ve made it extremely easy for plugins to add new ones.

-First, create a new subfolder within your plugin’s folder, called fieldtypes/.
+First, create a new subfolder within your plugin’s folder, called `fieldtypes/`.
 Create a new file in that folder, named with this format:

 ```
 [PluginHandle]_[FieldTypeName]FieldType.php
 ```

-If your plugin name is “Cocktail Recipes”, and your fieldtype name is “Ingredient List”, the file would be named CocktailRecipes_IngredientListFieldType.php.
+If your plugin name is “Cocktail Recipes”, and your fieldtype name is “Ingredient List”, the file would be named `CocktailRecipes_IngredientListFieldType.php`.

 Create a new class in that file, with the same name as the filename: